CharlieGreenman/webpack-angular1.5-razroo/README.md

     * watches all js files in the js folder
 * Jade
   * Include infrastructure for Jade
-  * Plumber Included so that errors do not stop watch
 * Sass
   * 7-1 architecture
-  * Plumber Included so that errors do not stop watch
 * Webpack
   * For this project included as a gulp stream
   * will automatically concatenate js files